Assistant Professor, BIO5 Institute

 Assistant Professor, Genetics - GIDP

-I use human genetic data to find associations of genetic markers with traits and diseases, to shed light on disease pathophysiology, causal pathways, and health disparities, and to inform personalized medicine.
+I use human genetic data to find associations of genetic markers with complex traits and diseases, to shed light on disease pathophysiology, causal pathways, and health disparities, and to inform precision medicine.

-Yann C. Klimentidis, PhD, is an Assistant Professor in the Division of Epidemiology and Biostatistics in the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
+Yann C. Klimentidis, PhD, is an Associate Professor in the Department of Epidemiology and Biostatistics in the Mel and Enid Zuckerman College of Public Health at the University of Arizona.
 His research centers on improving our understanding of the links between genetic variation, lifestyle factors, metabolic disease, and health disparities.

 In the past, he has used measures of genetic admixture and genomic tests of natural selection to understand the genetic basis of population differences in disease susceptibility.
 His most recent work examines the use various statistical approaches for the analysis of high-dimensional genetic data for improving prediction of genetic susceptibility to type-2 diabetes.
 In addition, his work examines gene-by-lifestyle interactions in type-2 diabetes, as well as understanding the causal links between metabolic traits such as dyslipidemia and type-2 diabetes.